-Your dog is communicating to you all of the time, mostly about his emotional state and his attitudes toward what he is currently viewing.
-Some of these messages are quite obvious to someone with a little bit of knowledge about canine behavior, such as the dog' s tail movements, overall facial expressions, various sounds such as barks growls whines and whimpers, or his general body posture.
+Your dog is communicating to you all the time, mostly about his emotional state and his attitudes toward what he is currently viewing.
+Some of these messages are quite obvious to someone with a little bit of knowledge about canine behavior — such as the dog' s tail movements, overall facial expressions, various sounds such as barks growls whines and whimpers, or his general body posture.

-Stanley Coren is the author of many books including: Gods, Ghosts and Black Dogs; The Wisdom of Dogs; Do Dogs Dream?
+Stanley Coren is the author of books including Gods, Ghosts and Black Dogs; The Wisdom of Dogs; Do Dogs Dream?
 Born to Bark; The Modern Dog; Why Do Dogs Have Wet Noses?
 The Pawprints of History; How Dogs Think; How To Speak Dog; Why We Love the Dogs We Do; What Do Dogs Know?
 The Intelligence of Dogs; Why Does My Dog Act That Way?
 Understanding Dogs for Dummies; Sleep Thieves; The Left-hander Syndrome

 Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission